Marvin J Lowenthal

 Marvin is a magna cum laude graduate of the University of Michigan Law School, where he served as Executive Editor of Incorporation of the Michigan Law Review and was a member of the Order of the Coif.
 He received a Master of Arts in Teaching from American University and a Bachelor of Arts, with honors, from the University of Chicago, where he studied physics and linguistics.

-Super Lawyers recognized Marvin as a Rising Star each year since 2018.
+Super Lawyers has recognized Marvin as a Rising Star each year since 2018.

-Marvin J. Lowenthal’s practice focuses on white collar defense, general commercial and securities litigation, and privacy.
-Marvin is a Certified Information Privacy Professional (CIPP)…
+Marvin J. Lowenthal’s practice focuses on white collar defense, general commercial and securities litigation, and privacy and cybersecurity.
+Marvin is a Certified Information Privacy…

 Education